zigbee-alliance/distributed-compliance-ledger/README-DEV.md

  Then you can start the network again with the existing data using `make localnet_start`

-If you need to start a new clean network then do the following steps prior to executing `make localnet_start`:
+If you need to start a new clean network then run `make localnet_rebuild` prior to executing `make localnet_start`.
-  - Remove `.dclcli` and `.dcld` directories from your user home directory (`~`)
-  - Remove `.localnet` directory from the root directory of the cloned project
-  - Initialize the new network data using `make localnet_init`
+It will remove `.dcl` directories from your user home directory (`~`), remove `.localnet` directory from the root directory of the cloned project, and initialize a new network data using `make localnet_init`.

 ## Run CLI
 Start a local pool as described above, and then just execute
 ```
-dclcli
+dcld
 ```
 Have a look at [How To](docs/how-to.md) and [CLI Help](docs/cli-help.md) for instructions how to configure and use the CLI.